Wiring money: 5 things you should know

 Here are other red flags to watch for:

-Once you wire money, you can’t easily get it back, Schultz cautions.
+Once you wire money, you can’t easily get it back.

-“Be aware of that risk,” she says.
-“If you send the money to a fraudster, it’s not likely that you’ll get it back.”
+So, if you send the money to a fraudster, it’s not likely that you’ll get it back.

-Each financial institution has its own processing times, so the availability of the funds depends on both financial institutions’ schedules, Schultz says.
+Each financial institution has its own processing times, so the availability of the funds depends on both financial institutions’ schedules.
 The recipient usually has access to the cash in one to two business days.